bbi-lab/bbi-sciatac-demux/README.md

 git clone https://github.com/bbi-lab/bbi-sciatac-analyze
 ```

 For efficiency and convenience, they are written to run certain stages in python virtual environments.
 The environments may need to be built on a node with the CPU architecture on which you will run the scripts.
+There are additional details in the create_virtual_envs.sh script.
 In order to build the environments use the commands

 ```
 qlogin -l mfree=16G
-module load git/latest

 cd bbi-sciatac-demux
 bash create_virtual_envs.sh